Killzone: Mercenary: Soundtrack

 The soundtrack for Killzone: Mercenary is the first game in the series not to have Joris de Man as composer of the soundtrack, instead leaving Walter Christian Mair as composer.
 The soundtrack was released on 4 September 2013.

 Reception

-Killzone: Mercenary received "generally positive reviews", according to review aggregator Metacritic.
-It managed to highly exceed the first two PS Vita first person shooters, Call of Duty: Black Ops: Declassified and Resistance: Burning Skies, which both received fairly negative reviews.
+Killzone: Mercenary received "generally positive reviews", according to review aggregator website Metacritic.
+It managed to highly exceed the first two PS Vita first-person shooters, Call of Duty: Black Ops: Declassified and Resistance: Burning Skies, which both received fairly negative reviews.
 The game sold 11,053 copies in Japan within the first week of release.
 IGN called it "the best portable shooter ever made".
-TheSixthAxis stated "there’s no other experience like this on a device as small as this".
+TheSixthAxis stated "there's no other experience like this on a device as small as this".
 It received the 1st Place 2013 PlayStation Vita Game of the Year Award.